jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 ### Prefix key and Windows {#prefix_and_windows}

 Let's now create another window, but first let me first explain what the `prefix` key is.
 In order to execute commands in tmux, you first need to press the prefix key, which by default is `C-b` (Ctrl+b).
+When you press this combination you're telling tmux that you want to execute one of its commands, instead of one from whatever other application you're using within your terminal.
+<sup>[3](#footnote:prefix_example)</sup><a name="footnote:prefix_example.backlink"></a>

 Let's try this now: Press `C-b`, release the keys, then press `c`.
 You just created another window, and should see something similar to the screenshot